 “What about lustful eyes, pornography, or fantasies about others?”

 Although everyone draws the line differently on what unfaithfulness is, affair definitions do not include such things as visiting topless bars, strip clubs, viewing pornography, lustful gazes, or fantasies about others, although those behaviors also break trust and damage relationships, if unacceptable to a spouse.

 “My spouse is having a sexual or emotional affair.
 What should I do?”

-Anyone who gives you a standard answer to that is doing you a disservice.
-To me, as a marriage and relationship coach, the pertinent issue is not how long your spouse has been having an affair, how many affairs there have been, or how many problems there are in your relationship.
-The pertinent questions are, “Do you want to continue your relationship with your spouse if he or she ends the affair and commits to working on your marriage relationship?” and “How much does your spouse care about losing his or her relationship with you?”
-With these answers, I can tell you whether it is possible to save your relationship.
+Anyone who gives you a standard answer to that question is doing you a disservice.
+To me, as a marriage and relationship coach, the pertinent questions are not how long your spouse has been having an affair, how many affairs there have been, or how many problems there are in your relationship.

-“Is there really hope for a relationship when there is an affair?”
+“Is there really hope for a marriage when there is an affair?”

-Many people end their relationship when they discover an affair.
-But, an even greater number of people work on their relationship after they discover an affair.
-Many happy couples have had the traumatic experience of an affair earlier in the relationship.
-An affair, like addictions, or abuse, don’t mean the relationship has to end, but it does mean that you will have to get to work on it to make it better.
+Many people divorce when they discover an affair.
+But, an even greater number of people work on their marriage after they discover an affair.
+Many happy couples have had the traumatic experience of an affair early on in their relationship and have gone on to have great relationships.
+An affair, like addictions, or abuse, doesn’t mean the relationship has to end, but it does mean that appropriate boundaries and relationship building methods have to be used.